 Learning how to teach your dog to take food gently is a skill that every dog owner should learn.
 Many untrained dogs tend to bite a portion of their owner’s finger, along with the piece of food, when going after treats fed to them.
 This can be their way of ensuring they get the food.
 Owners tend to make the mistake of pulling their hands away as soon as they feel the dog’s mouth on their skin.

 Other dogs are merely overly excited about receiving their treat and will do anything to get it.
-In each of these cases, you’ll need to learn how to teach your dog to take food gently. how to teach dog to roll over The dog has picked up improper training habits by the owner and/or really hasn’t been taught how to take food gently in the first place.
+In each of these cases, you’ll need to learn how to teach your dog to take food gently.
+Copper kettle The dog has picked up improper training habits by the owner and/or really hasn’t been taught how to take food gently in the first place.

 Your job as the dog’s owner is to show your dog how to take food gently, the proper way.

 With this method, you’ll begin to teach your dog that your hand will not release the treat until he stops nipping.
 To do this, simply feed your dog small portions of food from your hand, while not removing your fingers from the food.

 Be cautious, but firm.
 If your dog is a little nippy, your first instinct will be to move your hand away, DON’T!
 Keep your hand in place and wait until your dog figures out that he will not get the food until he stops nipping your fingers.
 Once he learns this fact, and he’s calm, let him claim his reward.